 Custom incentives

-Energy Efficiency Measures not listed in the incentive tables may be eligible for a Custom Energy Efficiency Incentive.
+Energy Efficiency Measures not listed in the prescriptive incentive tables (typical upgrades) may be eligible for a Custom Energy Efficiency Incentive.
 Pacific Power will complete an analysis of the EEM Cost and electric energy savings and determine whether to offer a custom Energy Efficiency Incentive and the incentive amount.
-The custom Energy Efficiency Incentive is Pacific Power’s estimate of annual electric savings multiplied by $0.10/kWh and subject to the incentive caps described below.

 Electric savings resulting from lighting interaction with mechanical equipment is not eligible for a custom Energy Efficiency Incentive.

+Energy management incentives

+Non-Capital, improvements to operations and maintenance within a qualifying facility may be eligible for an Energy Management Incentive.
+Pacific Power will partner to complete an analysis of the electric energy savings of potential energy management measures and determine whether to offer an Energy Management Incentive and the incentive amount.

+Energy project manager co-funding

+Pacific Power can fund an additional $0.025/per kWh of verified wattsmart Business energy savings, up to 100 percent of the Energy Project Manager’s salary.
+Salary is based on a letter from the Customer/Owner’s human resources or accounting department stating the base annual salary and an appropriate overhead percentage, and subject to approval by Pacific Power.

+Baseline adjustments

-The baseline wattage for all retrofit linear fluorescent lighting EEMs is the lesser of
+The baseline wattage for all retrofit incandescent and linear fluorescent lighting EEMs is the lesser of

 Wattage of existing equipment, or

-Wattage of deemed baseline ballast and lamp combination listed in the lighting wattage table available on the Washington energy efficiency program section of the Pacific Power website.
+Wattage of deemed baseline equipment listed in the lighting wattage table available on the Washington energy efficiency program section of the Pacific Power website.

 Pacific Power may adjust baseline electric energy consumption and costs to reflect any of the following: energy codes, standard practice, changes in capacity, changes in production or facility use and equipment at the end of its useful life.
 Such adjustments may be made for lighting energy efficiency measures installed in new construction projects where energy code does not apply.

+CUSTOM AND ENERGY MANAGEMENT INCENTIVES:,